SohiniKar2/6thsem.Project/README.md

- Skin Disease Detection Using CNN
+ Skin Disease Detection Using CNN:
 This project uses a Convolutional Neural Network (CNN) built with TensorFlow and Keras to classify skin disease images into different categories.

-🚀 Overview
+ Overview
 Preprocesses image data using ImageDataGenerator

 Trains a CNN model with convolutional, pooling, dropout, and batch normalization layers